 2 SAMUEL 11:14-17.
 David puts Uriah in a situation

 HOW DO PEOPLE TRY TO COVER UP SINS TODAY?

 In most cases, where one has committed a moral transgression, that person

-spins a web of deceit and lies to hide the immoral behavior.
+spins a web of deceit to hide the immoral behavior.

 WHAT HAPPENS WHEN WE TRY TO COVER OUR SINS?

 In all likelihood, our transgression will eventually be uncovered.
 The trail of deceit will only make it worse.
 It was once said, "One